-Applicatons for the College of Architecture are available by visiting www.arch.iit.edu or by phoning 312.567.3260.
+Applicatons for the College of Architecture are available by visiting www.iit.edu/arch or by phoning 312.567.3260.
 The college's mailing address is Crown Hall, 3360 S. State, Chicago, IL 60616.

-student, and was admitted.
+submitted an application for admission as a non-degree student, and was admitted.
 Non-degree students are those who wish to improve their professional or personal development without being required to fulfill degree requirements, are not certain about their prospective field of study at IIT, have less than a 3.0/4.0 undergraduate GPA, or are unable to submit a completed regular application prior to the beginning of the semester.
-Non-degree students are not accepted into a graduate degree program and are not classified as degree-seeking students.
-(See the section on Admission as a Non-Degree Student for procedures on becoming a degree-seeking student.)
+Nondegree students are not accepted into a graduate degree program and are not classified as degree-seeking students.
+(See the section on Admission as a Non- Degree Student for procedures on becoming a degree-seeking student.)